 It all starts with the recruitment process, once candidates have been identified and invited for interviews, it’s as important for the employer to sell their business, culture and objectives to the potential candidate as it’s for the candidate to sell him or herself to the employer.
 Once the employee gets excited with the business and understands the role he or she will play to make this great organization better, you will have a motivated employee to start with.

-Although qualifications and previous performance plays a role in the selection process, that won’t get you anywhere if the employee is not motivated to succeed.
-Attitude should thus play a major role in the selection process of the correct candidate.
+Although qualifications and previous performance play a role in the selection process, that won’t get you anywhere if the employee is not motivated to succeed.
+The attitude should thus play a major role in the selection process of the correct candidate.

 Once your employee starts working for you, it’s important that they feel welcome and understand how they will add value to your organization and how important their role is to the business.
 The biggest mistake any employer can make is to make the new employee feel insignificant in the organization.
 Even if it’s a graduate with no experience, they should understand that they are the next generation of engineers or project managers in this organization and can contribute towards the success of the business.

-Employees will always make mistakes, some will make more than other, but in general, nobody plans to do bad work or make mistakes.
-They should understand that its ok to make mistakes and learn from it.
+Employees will always make mistakes, some will make more than others, but in general, no one plans to do bad work or make mistakes.
+They should understand that its ok to make mistakes and learn from them.
 As a motivating employer, you should be there to catch them when they fall but allow them to fall.
-Finger pointing should not exist in your organization and the only way for any employee to grow and perform, is to take risks and learn from the outcome of these risks.
+Finger-pointing should not exist in your organization and the only way for any employee to grow and perform is to take risks and learn from the outcome of these risks.

-Studies show that ownership is one of the biggest motivators to any individual.
+Studies show that ownership is one of the biggest motivators in an Engineering Project Environment to any individual or any industry.
 When we feel part of something, we motivate ourselves from within.
-Its thus very important for employees to feel a sense of ownership in their work and knowing that it’s significant and important to the organization.
-As an employer or senior manager, you should be very careful not to do all the new employee’s work for them or give them portions that’s so insignificant that they do not feel ownership.
+It’s thus very important for employees to feel a sense of ownership in their work and knowing that it’s significant and important to the organization.
+As an employer or senior manager, you should be very careful not to do all the new employee’s work for them or give them portions that are so insignificant that they do not feel ownership.
 Engineers are very bad delegators and want to do everything themselves, this often leads to junior engineers not getting enough exposure and demotivates them.
 Share schemes work wonders in giving staff purpose and motivating them, this is something that can get introduced early in an employee’s career and keep them motivated for the rest of their career.